Anton-M-S/Anton-M-S.github.io/README.md

 ## FAQs

-1) Why is markdown better than a word processor?
+#### Q. Why is markdown better than a word processor?
-	Markdown is better than a word processor because it offers a widely recognized format, and can be written without the use of specialized editors.
+A. Markdown is better than a word processor because it offers a widely recognized format, and can be written without the use of specialized editors.
+It also has fewer features, which means it is much easier to learn and use, especially for simple documents that don't require complex features.

-2) Why is my resume not showing up?
+#### Q.  Why is my resume not showing up?
-	If your resume is not showing up it can be because GitHub pages has not recognized that the file has been added to the repository.
+A. If your resume is not showing up it can be because GitHub pages has not recognized that the file has been added to the repository.
 GitHub pages can take up to 20 minutes to recognize changes.
 This can be solved by waiting and refreshing the page.
 	If that doesn't work, it is possible that GitHub does not recognize the file that contains your resume.
 Ensure that your resume is in a file called "index.md" and that there are no typos in the file name that.